How to Use Field Value Mapping (Lookups)

 Check 2: Is lookup field correct?

-Verify field exists in lookup table
+Verify the field exists in the lookup table

-Verify field contains expected values
+Verify the field contains expected values

-Try alternative field if available
+Try an alternative field if available

 Check 3: Is value exact match?

-Lookups are case-sensitive (usually)
+Lookups are case-sensitive by default

 Check for leading/trailing spaces